 - Embroidery thread can be stranded and divided into strands for embroidery.
-There are usually six strands to choose from,
+There are usually six strands to choose from.
+(Read embroidery basics)

-- Cotton Perle cannot be divided but is still an embroidery thread along with cotton a broder which is used for cut work.
+- Cotton Perle cannot be divided but is still an embroidery thread along with “coton a broder” which is used for cut-work.
 There are different cotton weights to look for if your task is more specialized.

-- Polyester cotton is a multipurpose weight (50) and suitable for all types of fabric including stretch.
+- Polyester/Cotton is a multipurpose weight (50) and suitable for all types of fabric including stretch.
 This is the most commonly used thread for most of your sewing.
 Choose a good quality with a reinforced center.

-- Rayon gives a nice finish to embroidery and flat stitches.
+- Rayon thread gives a nice finish to embroidery and flat stitches.

 - Nylon is a strong thread useful for light to medium weight fabric.